Ali Alrida Ismail: International career

-Ismail has represented Lebanon at various youth levels.
-In 2021, he was part of Lebanon's squad for the WAFF U-18 Championship, where the team reached the final before finishing as runners-up to Iraq.
-Ismail was called up to the under-23 team for the 2026 AFC U-23 Asian Cup qualification, where he contributed to the team's first-ever qualification for the final tournament.
+Ismail represented Lebanon at various youth levels.
+In 2021, he was part of the Lebanon national under-18's squad for the WAFF U-18 Championship, where Lebanon reached the final before finishing as runners-up to Iraq.
+Ismail was called up to the under-20s for the 2021 Arab Cup U-20, and to the under-23s for the 2026 AFC U-23 Asian Cup qualification, where he contributed to the team's first-ever qualification for the final tournament.
+He was called up for the final tournament, held in Saudi Arabia in January 2026.